brown-csci1660/dropbox-examples/README.md

 To use this code you need the [cryptography](https://cryptography.io/en/latest/) package.
 There are many ways to install python packages.
 If you are confident that you can install this package, you are free to do so however you wish.
 Note, however, that we will only provide direct technical support for the strategy we recommend here.

+This strategy will work both on your personal machine and on the department machines.

 ### Installation with `pip` virtual environments

 > This is the recommended installation strategy